rlankhorst/zip-recipes/src/PREMIUM_README.md

 == Changelog ==

+4.4.2.4 Better Ratings

+* Better: Shows visitors the number of times a recipe has been rated
+* Better: Make it clear that visitor can rate recipe by adding "Rate this recipe" label

 4.4.2.2 Manage Extensions

 * New: Activate or deactivate extensions such as Recipe Ratings or Recipe Index, etc.